n8henrie/icsConverter/README.md

 I've tried to port this to a webapp with Google Apps Engine.
 If the link isn't here, I'm still working on it.

 ## Usage
 Not going to write this over again.
-See my post here: http://n8henrie.com
+See my post [here](http://n8henrie.com/2013/05/spreadsheet-to-calendar/).

 ## GitHub Pages
 Giving a shot to a [GitHub Page for icsConverter](http://n8henrie.github.io/icsConverter/).